ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 Synopsis
 --------
-- Submit JCL from DATA_SET , USS, or LOCAL location.
+- Submit JCL from a data set, USS, or from the controller.
-- Submit a job and optionally monitor for its execution.
+- Submit a job and optionally monitor for completion.
-- Optionally wait a designated time until the job finishes.
+- Optionally, wait a designated time until the job finishes.
 - For an uncataloged dataset, specify the volume serial number.